angryziber/picasa-gallery/README.md

 - Specify your Picasaweb username in src/config.properties
 - Specify your AppEngine application ID in web/WEB-INF/appengine-web.xml
 - Download AppEngine SDK from Google
-- Use AppEngine SDK / Eclipse / IntelliJ IDEA to deploy your application Details here: http://code.google.com/appengine/docs/java/gettingstarted/uploading.html
+- Use AppEngine SDK / Eclipse / IntelliJ IDEA to deploy your application.
+  Details here: http://code.google.com/appengine/docs/java/gettingstarted/uploading.html

 P.S. the app is a standard Java Servlet-based application, so it will work without AppEngine as well.